 Asia Pacific, The Most Hit by Climate Change

 Climate change is the most serious and life-threatening challenge of the world in the 21st century.
-No matter what others might say, this is a crisis everyone must care about.
+No matter what others might say, this is a crisis that everyone must care about.
 You will be affected by climate change, one way or the other.
 Just because you don’t feel it now, it doesn’t mean that it won’t change your life sooner or later.
 The changing climate covers everything from melting icebergs to devastating weather systems of unforeseen levels.

 Asia Pacific is the most disaster-prone region in the world

 Asia-Pacific is the most disaster-prone region in the world.
 It boasts miles of coastlines amid low-lying islands and communities.
 This region’s place in the world is a double-edged sword.
 Behind the bountiful beauty lies the danger of rising sea levels and weather extremes.
 Asians and Pacific Islanders suffer from heat waves, floods, storms, and droughts.
-Worse, this affects everything in their communities from nutrition and health, to safety and income.
+Worse, this affects everything in their communities from nutrition and health, to safety and income concerns.

 All these extreme storm patterns affect the Asia-Pacific nations who are mostly archipelagos and island nations surrounded by the Pacific Ocean.
-Half of Asia’s population, about 2.4 billion people, lives in the coastlines of the battlefield.
+Half of Asia’s population, about 2.4 billion people, lives on the coastlines of the battlefield.
 Every day they are threatened with the risk of floods and storms.
 Approximately 40,000 Asians and Pacific Islanders die as casualties of storms, floods, and landslides annually.

 Intensified Heatwaves and Droughts

 2019 is on track to become the hottest year on record.
 It is even worse for Asia-Pacific nations which rest in the tropics.
 The tropical climate yields to bountiful resources since time immemorial.
-But now it burns to a dangerous degree.
-The heat affects both people and society.
+But now, it burns to a dangerous degree, the heat affects both people and society.

-But more is needed to protect the world’s oceans and the people that depend on it for a living.
+Currently, Asians and Pacific Islanders work on conserving and restoring coral reefs.
+However, it’s not sufficient enough to protect the world’s oceans and the people that depend on it for a living.